TN 8 (10-24)

 • If the answer to both questions is no, the sequential evaluation continues.

-For a detailed explanation of how we consider whether a claimant has the residual functional capacity to do PRW, see Capacity to Do Past Relevant Work in subchapter DI 25005.000.
+For a detailed explanation of how we consider whether a claimant has the RFC to do PRW, see DI 25005.000.

-NOTE: Consider the Special Medical Vocational Profiles after evaluating step four and before evaluating step five.
-If one of the special medical-vocational profiles applies, the claimant is disabled and the sequential evaluation ends.
-For a detailed explanation of this policy, see Special Medical-Vocational Profiles in section DI 25010.001.
+NOTE: Consider the medical vocational profiles after evaluating step four and before evaluating step five.
+If one of the medical-vocational profiles applies, the claimant is disabled and the sequential evaluation ends.
+For a detailed explanation of the medical-vocational profiles, see DI 25010.001.

 5. Step five considers whether a claimant can make the vocational adjustment needed to perform other work